 Catherine McCreary

 Catherine McCreary was diagnosed with Multiple Sclerosis in 1986 and the disability is often not apparent, although ever-present.
 She is a Member of the Financial Services Tribunal.
 Previously, she was a Member of the BC Human Rights Tribunal, and was a Lawyer, Mediator, Arbitrator and Investigator at Catherine McCreary Law Practice.
-Active in her community, Ms. McCreary is a Board Member with the British Columbia Council of Administrative Tribunals and was the Interim President at British Columbia Industrial Relations Association, and Board Member for Central1 Credit Union, VanCity Credit Union, and First Calgary Financial Credit Union.
+Active in her community, Ms. McCreary was previously a Board Member with the British Columbia Council of Administrative Tribunals, the Interim President at British Columbia Industrial Relations Association, a Board Member for Central1 Credit Union, VanCity Credit Union, and First Calgary Financial Credit Union.
 She holds the designation of Chartered Director from McMaster University.
 Ms. McCreary holds a Bachelor of Laws from the University of Calgary.

 Richard (Mike) Tourigny